zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 The `dyn_cast<ShapeInference>(op)` checks if `op` implements the interface.
 If yes, returns a handle to the interface; if no, returns `nullptr`.
 This works across **any dialect**—the pass doesn't know about specific operations, only the interface contract.

-**Why Interfaces Matter**.
-Interfaces enable:

-1. **Extensibility**: New operations integrate by implementing interfaces; passes need no modification
-2. **Dialect Independence**: Passes work on any dialect implementing the interface
-3. **Code Reuse**: One shape inference pass instead of N operation-specific implementations
-4. **Loose Coupling**: Passes depend on contracts (interfaces), not implementations (specific operations)

-**Chapter 14's Advanced Interfaces**.
-This introduction covers interface basics—defining, implementing, using.
-Chapter 14 explores advanced patterns: multiple interfaces per operation, interface inheritance, type and attribute interfaces (not just operation interfaces), and custom interfaces for optimization passes.
-For Chapter 9, understanding that interfaces provide polymorphism suffices; production compilers use them extensively for extensible infrastructure.
+Interfaces enable extensibility (new operations integrate without modifying passes), dialect independence (passes work on any dialect implementing the interface), and code reuse (one shape inference pass instead of N operation-specific implementations).
+Chapter 14 explores advanced patterns including multiple interfaces per operation, interface inheritance, and type/attribute interfaces.

 ### 9.8.6 Advanced TableGen Features for Production Dialects